vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/2-BasicSetupToDevelopInVTEXIO.md

 ```

 <div class="alert alert-info">
-To confirm that the installation occurred as expected, you can execute the `vtex` command.
+  To confirm that the installation occurred as expected, you can execute the <code>vtex</code> command.
 This should display all available commands in a help text.
 </div>

 ## Login